jflude/lancaster/README.md

 These are utility programs to show, modify or delete a storage.

-INSPECTOR if given the -a option outputs the attribute values of a storage, such as the size of a record within it, the size of its change queue, the description associated with it, etc.  The -q option will cause the change queue, if any, to be output, while the -V option will cause the values of records to be output.
+INSPECTOR, given the -a option, outputs the attribute values of a storage, such as the size of a record within it, the size of its change queue, the description associated with it, etc.  The -q option will cause the change queue, if any, to be output, while the -r option will cause the values of records to be output.
 Properties for records will be included in the output if the -p option is specified.
 Individual records can be chosen for output by specifying their record ID, or every record can be selected by specifying "all".
 If no option is